Quadriffis/immortal-millionaire/initial-drafts/8 - supplements.md

 For each of the things you test for there is probably a different test that needs to be run on your blood.
 It is therefore vital to know what you want to test for.

-Some interesting values include common deciciencies like:
+Some interesting values include common deficiencies like:

 - Vitamin d
 - Vitamin B12